 These constraints may include, but are not limited to, significant slopes or wetland subsoil conditions resulting from sloughs, ponds and natural drainage onto the property.
+Refer to Lot area with applied adjustment definition.

-The adverse topography does not significantly impede developmental potential of the affected area.
+The adverse topography does not significantly impede developmental potential of the property.
 The area still provides some benefit to the owner, such as use or enjoyment of the land.

-The adverse topography has a potential to significantly impede developmental potential of the affected area.
+The adverse topography has a potential to significantly impede developmental potential of the property.
 However, the area still provides some benefit to the owner, such as use or enjoyment of the land.

-The adverse topography significantly impedes developmental potential of the affected area.
+The adverse topography significantly impedes developmental potential of the property.
 The area provides no reasonable benefit to the owner.

-Note: The Adverse topography adjustment is not applied to properties located in close proximity to or within the boundaries of the North Saskatchewan River Valley (land included in the City's protection overlay) or in close proximity to a ravine (land included in the City's protection overlay).
+Note: The Adverse topography adjustment is not applied to properties located in close proximity to or within the boundaries of the North Saskatchewan River Valley or in close proximity to a ravine (land included in the City of Edmonton's North Saskatchewan River Valley and Ravine System Protection Overlay).